netdata/netdata/README.md

 - **Scales to infinity** - you can install it on all your servers, containers, VMs and IoTs.
 Metrics are not centralized by default, so there is no limit.
 - **Several operating modes** - Autonomous host monitoring (the default), headless data collector, forwarding proxy, store and forward proxy, central multi-host monitoring, in all possible configurations.
 Each node may have different metrics retention policy and run with or without health monitoring.

-### Visualization
-- **Stunning interactive dashboards** - mouse, touchpad and touch-screen friendly in 2 themes: `slate` (dark) and `white`.
-- **Amazingly fast visualization** - responds to all queries in less than 1 ms per metric, even on low-end hardware.
-- **Visual anomaly detection** - the dashboards are optimized for detecting anomalies visually.
-- **Embeddable** - its charts can be embedded on your web pages, wikis and blogs.
-You can even use [Atlassian's Confluence as a monitoring dashboard](https://github.com/netdata/netdata/wiki/Custom-Dashboard-with-Confluence).
-- **Customizable** - custom dashboards can be built using simple HTML (no javascript necessary).

 ### Health Monitoring & Alarms
 - **Sophisticated alerting** - comes with hundreds of alarms, **out of the box**!
 Supports dynamic thresholds, hysteresis, alarm templates, multiple role-based notification methods.
 - **Notifications**: email, slack.com, flock.com, pushover.net, pushbullet.com, telegram.org, twilio.com, messagebird.com.